anshul10105/Road-accident-analysis-by-power-bi-project/README.md

-## **This project analyzes road accident data using Power BI to uncover patterns, identify high-risk areas, and highlight contributing factors.**
-## **The goal is to help policy makers, traffic authorities, and the public understand accident trends and work towards reducing road mishaps.**
+## **This project analyzes road accident data using Power BI to uncover patterns, identify high-risk areas, and highlight contributing factors.The goal is to help policy makers, traffic authorities, and the public understand accident trends and work towards reducing road mishaps.**

 ### Objectives